cap-js/mcp-server/README.md

 ## About this project

-MCP server for SAP Cloud Application Programming Model (`@sap/cds-mcp`) is a Model Context Protocol server for AI-assisted development (_vibe coding_) of CAP applications.
+MCP server for SAP Cloud Application Programming Model (`@sap/cds-mcp`) is a Model Context Protocol server for AI-assisted development (_vibe coding_) with CAP applications.

-The server is supposed to help AI models answer questions like
+The server helps AI models answer questions like:

 - _Which CDS services are there in this project and where are they served?_
 - _What are the entities about?_
 - _How do they relate?_

-## Requirements

-See [Getting Started](https://cap.cloud.sap/docs/get-started) on how to jumpstart your development and grow as you go with SAP Cloud Application Programming Model.
+- _How do I add columns to a select statement in CAP Node.js?_

 ## Setup